When it comes to earning passive income, using various passive income apps is one of the easiest methods to get started.

 - Comparing prices.

-So, in a nutshell, Honeygain lets you make money by selling your unused internet to businesses around the world.
+So, in a nutshell, Honeygain lets you earn passive income by selling your unused internet to businesses around the world.

 The question is: how do you get started?